TheTravelingDemon/Parleyhall/README.md

 ### Community Guidelines
 While we encourage open conversation, our platform is not a free-for-all such as 4chan.
 Discussions must:
 - Be respectful.
 Not much to ask really.
 No herassment, no doxxing.
 No extremism.
+No incitement.
 - Stay constructive, as this is a place for discussion even when debating sensitive issues.

 ### My experience programming